 Rota-Kiwan focuses on the Cub Scout camping experience with theme based campsites complete with nearby modern shower houses and flush toilets.
 Major activity areas include aquatics, shooting sports (rifle, archery, and shotgun), ecology conservation (nature), outdoor living skills (Scoutcraft), a fine arts area (photography and cinematography) and many other advancement and program opportunities.

 Camp Rotary offers a wide variety of innovative programs each summer and welcomes Scout Troops from both in and out-of-state each summer.
 Camp Rotary boasts perhaps the most beautiful waterfront of any Scout camp and has specialty programs for older Scouts and first year campers alike.
 Always one of the most popular areas in camp is the dining hall where tasty, well-balanced meals are served family style.
-Premiere Shooting Sports Ranges, COPE, Climbing and Rappelling, our new high-tech M.A.D.E. area, an all-new family carnival on Wednesday night, and modern shower houses make Camp Rotary an ideal camp for any Troop!
+Premiere Shooting Sports Ranges, COPE, Climbing and Rappelling, our new high-tech M.A.D.E. area, a family carnival on Friday night, and modern shower houses make Camp Rotary an ideal camp for any Unit!

 Silver Trails is a 269.6 acre camp near Jeddo, Michigan, on the St. Clair-Sanilac County line.
 It is 28 miles North West of Port Huron, 78 miles North East of Detroit, 68 miles East of Flint and 88 Miles South East of the Tri-Cities; just a short 20 minute drive from a major shopping area.
 Silver Creek winds through the Scout camp, emptying into the Black River on the east end of camp.
 There are five cabins, three Adirondacks (3-sided shelters), and fourteen campsites.
 The camp’s Dining and Meeting Hall, known as the Rotary Lodge, was a gift from area Rotary Clubs and was completed in 1948.
 The camp was dedicated on November 1st 1945.
 Over the years, numerous other buildings and facilities were added to the camp.
 These include a chapel, health lodge, Order of the Arrow Trading Post, Nature Center, and most recently, a new Training and Activities Building.